-The Olmsted Woods are the last vestige of an extensive oak and beech forest on Mount St. Alban.
+The Olmsted Woods are the last vestige of an extensive oak and beech forest on Mount St. Alban – now the site of Washington National Cathedral and the three Cathedral Schools.
 All Hallows Guild restored the five-acre Olmsted Woods over a 10-year period, completed in 2008 at a cost of nearly three million dollars.
 Now the Woods include a stone footpath, the Pilgrim Way, a contemplative circle, native wildflowers and shrubs, and a host of migratory birds.
+Currently the Guild is working with engineers to assess how new construction on the Cathedral Close has impacted the drainage and runoff in the Olmsted Woods.
+We are also exploring options for replacing the footbridge in the Woods - which was closed following damage caused by a fallen tree.

 All Hallows Amphitheater